jobe0900/exjobb/graph/README.md

 - **NoExit**: if the edge has no exit, it should not be used for building a linegraph.

 (Turn restriction via other edges and not just via a vertex are difficult.
 At the time when converting the topology to a line graph it is impossible to have the relevant information.
 The solution is to set a flag on the Edge that there exist a VIA_WAY restriction that must be taken into account when routing, and the routing module must look up and make its own decisions somehow.)

-#### PointRestrictions
-There can be tags at a point (node) but not necessarily at a vertex.
-Can be a barrier or a sign.
-They need to be related to the corresponding edge.
-Those tags that might impose restrictions on travel are

-- **Access**: to specify a `barrier` more
-- **Barrier**: might be combined with `access` (or other tags found in hstore if not following guidelines).
-What does for example `motorcar=no` mean, when no other vehicles are specified?
-Are all bigger than a car restricted, or are all other allowed?

-Traffic signs must add tags on the edge so there is no need to try to figure out which edge or vertex the sign belongs to.

-Edges that somehow are restricted are not included in the LineGraph as possible to travel to, but travel from that edge are allowed.
-This is to make it possible to use LineGraph routing in cooperation to some other technique, so it is possible to get routed somewhere along an edge that has a barrier restriction in the end, which makes the edge unsuitable for travel to.

 ### Vertex
 The Vertex class is simple with just an `id` and a `point` location.